 Mobile-first indexing means your mobile site is what Google evaluates.
 If your desktop site looks beautiful but your mobile site is broken, you are optimizing for the wrong platform.
 Test every page on an actual phone, not just Chrome DevTools.
 Tap every button.
 Fill out every form.
 Scroll through every gallery.
 The friction you feel is the friction your customers feel.

 Schema markup is the third pillar.
-LocalBusiness schema with specific service types, areaServed definitions, and aggregateRating data gives Google structured context about your business.
-Combine it with FAQ schema on service pages and HowTo schema on guide content, and you create multiple opportunities for rich result appearances that competitors without schema cannot claim.
+LocalBusiness schema with specific service types and areaServed definitions gives Google structured context about your business.
+Combine it with FAQ schema where the page truly answers those questions, and you make the page easier to understand without inventing a second version of your business.

 The four fundamentals, in order of leverage: